SeviJordi/FixCore/README.md

 ## Usage

 To use the workflow with default settings modify the [target configuration file](/config/target.yaml).
-You have to provide the folder in which the fasta files for the individual genes are (aligned or not), the extension of the files and a prefix to use in the outputs.
+You have to provide the folder in which the multifasta files for the gene families are with **.fasta** extension and a prefix to use in the outputs.
 Then you can run the workflow with:

 ```
 snakemake --use-conda -c 8  # To run with 8 threads